Slovenia · tool

 Kranjska klobasa

-A protected Slovenian sausage made with pork, bacon, garlic, and pepper, known for its distinct smoky flavor and juicy texture.
-It's a hearty and satisfying staple.
+A protected Slovenian sausage made primarily from pork, characterized by its distinct smoky flavor and juicy texture.
+It's a hearty and satisfying staple, often served with mustard and bread.

 Idrijski žlikrofi